ACS contains a set of six filters that are sensitive to linear polarization; there are

 Flat fields for the ACS polarizers were obtained in the laboratory and corrected for

-low-frequency variations using the in-flight L-flat corrections which were derived for the standard (non-polarizer) filters.
+low frequency variations using the in-flight L-flat corrections which were derived for the standard (non-polarizer) filters.
 The pivot wavelength of the combined optical components is typically within 1% when the standard filters are used in combination with the polarizers instead of with the clear filters.
-To assess the accuracy of this approximation, we compared in-flight observations of the bright earth using the F435W+POLUV filters and the F475W+POLV filters with the corrected laboratory flats.
+To assess the accuracy of this approximation, in-flight observations of the bright Earth using the F435W+POLUV filters were compared with the F475W+POLV filters with the corrected laboratory flats.
 The HRC Earth flats agreed with the corrected lab flats to better than 1%, where the largest deviations occurred near the edges of the detector.

 An extensive series of on-orbit polarization calibration observations were carried

-The strategy here was to create a calibration based upon the small amount of data
+The strategy was to create calibrations based upon the small amount of data that

 , and have been scaled such that Stokes I will approximate the count rate seen with no polarizing filter.

-Next we compute the fractional polarization of the target.
-We include a factor
+Next, the fractional polarization of the target. was computed.
+Also included is a

 can be found in Figure 5.4 of the ACS Instrument Handbook

-Finally we compute the position angle on the sky of the polarization E-vector.
+Finally, the position angle on the sky of the polarization E-vector is computed.
 The

 in the data headers.
 The parameter

-contains information about the camera geometry which is derived from the design specifications; for HRC we have
+contains information about the camera geometry which is derived from the design specifications; for HRC,

 .
-Note that the arc tangent function must be properly defined; here we use a definition where the result is positive in quadrants I and II, and negative in III and IV.
+Note that the arc tangent function must be properly defined; here, the result is defined as positive in quadrants I and II, and negative in III and IV.